BendicoE/AspNetCore.Docs/aspnetcore/grpc/protobuf.md

 }
 ```

-C# generated messages don't expose the wrappers.
-Value type properties use .NET nullable types, for example `int?`.
-Reference type properties with `string` and `ByteString` values are unchanged except assigning `null` no longer throws an error.
+`wrappers.proto` types aren't exposed in generated properties.
+Protobuf automatically maps them to appropriate .NET nullable types when generating C# messages.
+For example, a `google.protobuf.Int32Value` field generates a `int?` property.
+Reference type properties like `string` and `ByteString` are unchanged except `null` can be assigned to them without error.

 The following table shows the complete list of wrapper types with their equivalent C# type: